HOME *

 or hydraulic system.

-12. If you have time do it over again, you had time to do it right the first
+12. If you have time do it over again, you had time to do it right

 time.